KnowPulse-KnowledgeBase/Get-a-list-of-SNPs-variants-between-2-varieties-within-a-region-of-interest./_episodes/01-Get a list of SNPs or variants between 2+ varieties within a region of interest.md

 ## Find genotypic data for your reference germplasm
 Enter the name of each germplasm you are interested in by typing it in the textfield labelled germplasm, `ILL 8006` and `CDC Milestone` in this example.
 Make sure the correct species is selected to the right of the textbox.
 To add more then one germplasm, click the `green +` button.

-After entering "ILL 8006" in the top germplasm textfield, you will notice that it autocompleted as you type.
+After entering `ILL 8006` in the top germplasm textfield, you will notice that it autocompleted as you type.
 Then click the `green +` button and enter `CDC Milestone` in the second textfield which appears.
 Each time you click the `green +` button or `search`, the genotypic data for the listed germplasm will be shown.
 ![Screenshot of main code listing](../fig/gmatrix-poly-region-2.png)